averyestopinal/module3-ml-pipeline/README.md

 # Limitations & Ethics
 Predictions depend on sensory ratings, which are subjective.
 The model is not suitable for real-world evaluation of coffee quality without expert calibration.
+The dataset may contain sampling bias by country or producer, and model predictions should not be used for commercial grading without calibration against expert cuppers.

 # Notes / Gotchas
 - config.yaml may include data.input_columns — if present the server will require/expect those columns and reindex incoming payloads automatically.
 - The server will try to load artifacts/preprocessor.joblib and artifacts/model.joblib.
 If those are missing the server returns deterministic dummy predictions (development mode).

+# ☁️ Cloud Services Used
+- **Google Cloud Storage (GCS):** Stores the cleaned dataset (`preprocessed_data.csv`) publicly.
+- **Google Cloud Run:** Hosts and serves the FastAPI model API container.
+- **Weights & Biases (W&B):** Tracks model training metrics and performance.

+# 🧠 Authors
+- Eugenia Tate
+- Avery Estopinal

 # References:
 - OpenAI.
 (2025).
 ChatGPT (Version 5.1) [Large language model]. https://chat.openai.com We used ChatGPT (OpenAI GPT-5.1) to assist with code snippets.
-Portions of the preprocessing and most of server code were assisted by ChatGPT (OpenAI GPT-5.1).
+Portions of the preprocessing, frontend, train and most of server code were assisted by ChatGPT (OpenAI GPT-5.1).
 Authors verified and adapted the generated code.
 Authors fully understand what the code does and how to apply the knowledge in the future.
 - Kaggle Coffee Quality Data (Volpatto, 2020) https://www.kaggle.com/datasets/volpatto/coffee-quality-database-from-cqi